Phone: (970) 491-5415

 Canetto, S. S. (2013, November).
 Paradossi e percorsi della suicidalita' femminile (Paradoxes and paths of female suicidality).
 Universita' di Ferrara, Ferrara, Italy (in Italian).

-Canetto Gender and Culture Research Team: Dr. Canetto studies cultural norms, beliefs and narratives of femininity and masculinity in four domains.
-A stream of her research examines cultural norms, stereotypes and narratives of women's and men's interest, persistence and success in science, technology, math and engineering (STEM).
-A second stream of her research explores cultural scripts of gender and suicidal behaviors--including suicidal thoughts, nonfatal suicidal behavior, suicide, and assisted suicide--across intersectionalities of age, sexual orientation, social class, and disability.
-Her third research area is on stereotypes of gender, aging and sexual orientation.
-Finally, she studies cultural and gender issues in human rights.
+Canetto Gender and Culture Research Team: Dr. Canetto studies cultural norms, beliefs, and narratives of femininity and masculinity in four domains.
+A domain of her research explores cultural scripts of gender and suicidal behaviors--including suicidal thoughts, nonfatal suicidal behavior, suicide, and physician-assisted suicide--across intersectionalities of age, sexual orientation, social class, and disability.
+A second research stream examines cultural norms, stereotypes and narratives of women's and men's interest, persistence, and success in science and engineering.
+Her third research area is on cultural and gender issues in human rights.
+Finally, she studies stereotypes of gender, aging, and sexual orientation.

 WebPage: Lab Website